vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 ## Testing the Client and Server

-The first thing we want to is test whether authenticated connections are acting secure by ensuring proper rejection of an un-authenticated setup.
+The first thing we want to is test whether authenticated connections are acting secure by ensuring proper rejection of an unauthenticated setup.
 This listing, we will look at the options chosen in this test case:

 ```kotlin
 @SpringBootTest         // 1